45558/ResidencePE/README.md

 # ResidencePE
-ported bukkit plugin to pocketmine
+Area protect plugin  for pocketmine inspirated by Residence

 please dont report bugs this plugin is still under development.